-The Honors Program is designed to cultivate a community of academic excellence at Sierra Nevada College which challenges and engages high-achieving students with study and co-curricular activities that foster their scholarship, initiative, and leadership.
+The Honors Program cultivates a community of academic excellence at Sierra Nevada College that engages high-achieving students with challenges which foster their scholarship, initiative, and leadership.

 Student research in Lake Tahoe